bitmovin/bitmovin-player-roku-analytics-conviva/README.md

   - Download conviva sdk source file
   - Rename to `Conviva_Roku.brs`
   - Create a folder in your source folder called `conviva`
-  - But the `Conviva_Roku.brs` into the new created `./source/conviva` folder. _If you want to create a different folder structure you need to change the import of the `ConvivaSDK` within the `ConvivaAnalyticsTask.xml`_
+  - Put the `Conviva_Roku.brs` into the newly created `./source/conviva` folder. _If you want to create a different folder structure you need to change the import of the `ConvivaSDK` within the `ConvivaAnalyticsTask.xml`_
 2. Copy following files to your components folder:
   - `./ConvivaIntegration/components/ConvivaAnalytics.brs`
   - `./ConvivaIntegration/components/ConvivaAnalytics.xml`